 4 NQMs will be allocated, annually, to each Region.
 In addition, the North Island and South Island Titles shall be NQMs.
-The National Championships Event itself, shall not be an NQM.

 BMXNZ reserves the right to allocate additional special NQMs or promotional NQMs within any region.

 An NQM can be held on either a single day meeting or over a two day meeting as advertised.
 A rider must complete all qualifying motos at the meeting to gain the NQM point.